Ellen DeGeneres Will Not Be Watching Donald Trump’s Presidential Inauguration

 President Obama said that he believed the country’s view today on equal rights will only contribute to more change ahead.

-However, according to ET, Ellen DeGeneres did promise to be “hopeful” after Donald Trump won the November election saying, “I will do it because I love you”
+However, according to ET, Ellen DeGeneres did promise to be “hopeful” after Donald Trump won the November election, saying, “I will do it because I love you.”

 “You may have heard that there was a presidential election on Tuesday.
+The big winner was alcohol.
+A lot of alcohol.”

 DeGeneres, along with many other Americans, were feeling disappointed by the results of the election.

+“Obviously, a lot of people were disappointed by the results.
 My job is to be hopeful and to make everybody feel good.
 And I’m gonna keep doing that for as long as I can.”

 DeGeneres spoke words of encouragement to her audience and viewers on The Ellen DeGeneres Show.